awslabs/aws-amplify-identity-broker/Documentation/UserDocumentation.md

 __2. Install all the dependencies__

 ```
-cd amplify-identity-broker
+cd aws-amplify-identity-broker
 npm install
 ```

 __3. Set your Hosted UI Domain Name__

 To set the Hosted UI domain name go to [/amplify/backend/auth/amplifyIdentityBrokerAuth/parameters.json](https://github.com/awslabs/aws-amplify-identity-broker/blob/amplify/backend/auth/amplifyIdentityBrokerAuth/parameters.json#L70) and edit the `hostedUIDomainName` property.
 Be default it is "amplifyidbroker".
 When created, the Hosted UI domain name will take the form `https://{hostedUIDomainName}-{environment}.auth.{region}.amazoncognito.com`

 __WARNING:__ _The Cognito domain name has to be __unique among all AWS customers__ in your selected region.
 Conflicting domain name is a cause of deployment failure_